-From Cambodia, the 31 cars brought in ferries, crossed the Mekong river at Neak Leung, which is 65 kilometres from Phnom Penh.
+From Cambodia, the 31 cars brought in ferries, crossed the Mekong River at Neak Leung, which is 65 kilometres from Phnom Penh.

-Assam Chief Minister Tarun Gogoi, who was also present on the occasion, said that the rally would boost ties with Vietnam.
+Assam Chief Minister Tarun Gogoi, who was also present on the occasion, said the rally would boost ties with Vietnam.

 "It will improve connectivity of land, sea and air it will boost trade and investment flows, tourism and build people-to-people contact.
 I am glad to learn that India and Vietnam are actively working to establish direct air link which I hope will fructify in the near future," he said.

 The ASEAN- India Car Rally 2012, organized by the Ministry of External Affairs, Government of India and the Confederation of Indian Industry (CII), kicked off on 26th November 2012 at Yogyakarta, Indonesia with a ceremonial flag off at Singapore.

 The car rally marks the 20th commemorative year of the ASEAN- India relations and 10th year of the summit-level engagement and was organised in close coordination with ASEAN states and the ASEAN secretariat.